 If you're shooting overseas you're likely to be coming into contact with dangerous, wild animals.
 The biggest mistake you can make is getting attacked.
 Ideally you should always travel with a local guide and you should never approach a wild animal directly.

 If they see you, avoid looking them in the eye, frightening them, or look like you are getting between them and their lunch!

-Shooting in the UK
+Photography in the UK

-Transport all the way to the south, Brownsea Island in Dorset is famous for its wildlife including red squirrels and wildfowl during winter.
+In the south, Brownsea Island in Dorset is famous for its wildlife including red squirrels and wildfowl during winter.